 Indus Hospital Research Center

-Indus Hospital Research Center (IHRC) functions as an essential hub for research related activities at The Indus Hospital with the intention to promote, support and guide the hospital’s diverse research interests.
-While promoting research, we strive to foster a scientifically robust and ethically sound research environment within the Indus Health Network.
+Indus Hospital Research Center (IHRC) functions as an essential hub for research-related activities at IHHN to promote, support, and guide the Indus’ diverse research interests.
+While promoting research, we strive to foster a scientifically robust and ethically sound research environment within the Indus Hospital and Network.
 All our activities are primed to help and assist clinician-driven research and be an incubator for service delivery programs that are not ready for scale-up into other network hospitals or the community.

-IHRC was originally established in 1998 at the Korangi Campus and was run in partnership with Interactive Research and Development (IRD) to successfully establish and run public health community-based initiatives.
+IHRC was originally established in 1998 at the Korangi Campus and was run in partnership with IRD to successfully establish and run public health community-based initiatives.
 In 2017, the running of IHRC was completely handed over to Indus’ Medical Directorate and its larger established community-based public health initiatives such as TB, Malaria, and Diabetes were moved to the newly established Global Health Directorate (GHD).

 Since the transition, IHRC’s primary focus has been clinician-driven research and the incubator for public health programs that are not yet ready to scale-up.
 IHRC also plays a role in supporting research of our postgraduate medical trainees.

-IHRC is run by a team of dedicated epidemiologists, statisticians, program managers, research associates, data management unit persons and administrative staff.
-To ensure the smooth functioning of research activities, we work closely with operational departments such as Finance, HR, Pharmacy, Health Informatics.
-The core epidemiology and statistics team 4 epidemiologists (2 PhDs Epidemiology; 2 MSc Epidemiology & Biostatistics); 3 statisticians (1 PhD Statistics candidate; 2 MSc Statistics)
+IHRC is run by a team of dedicated epidemiologists, statisticians, program managers, research associates, data management unit persons, and administrative staff.
+To ensure the smooth functioning of research activities, we work closely with operational departments such as Finance, Human Resource, Pharmacy, Health Informatics.

 Sponsored Research Projects / Programs